ClassiCube/ClassiCube/readme.md

-ClassiCube is a custom Minecraft Classic and ClassiCube client written in C that works on Windows, OSX, Linux, BSD, and Solaris.
+ClassiCube is a custom Minecraft Classic and ClassiCube client written in C that works on Windows, OSX, Linux, BSD, Solaris, and in a browser.
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

 ![screenshot_n](http://i.imgur.com/FCiwl27.png)